qrvey/partner-portal/docs/business-analytics/user-roles.md

 ## Admins

 Every Qrvey Platform deployment will need one or more administrators (admins for short), who will monitor and manage the application infrastructure and user accounts.
-Admins have complete control over the Business Analytic application for Creators and can manage Creator accounts.
-Admins also monitor Data Router and manage its configuration, create Elasticsearch Indexes Datasets for Creators and deploy Creator content and applications across servers or installations.
+Admins have complete control over the Business Analytics Application for Creators and can manage Creator accounts.
+Admins also monitor Data Router and manage its configuration, create Elasticsearch Indexes and Datasets for Creators, and deploy Creator content and applications across servers or installations.

 Admins manage the application Creators will be using.
 However they do not manage the content and the way content is made available to End Users.
 This is explained in the next section.